starkware-libs/starknet-staking/docs/spec.md

 Return the amount left in exit window for the pool member in this pool.
 #### emits <!-- omit from toc -->
 1. [Delegation Pool Member Balance Changed](#delegation-pool-member-balance-changed)
-2. If pool member amount and intent amount are zero: [Delete Pool Member](#delete-pool-member)
 #### errors <!-- omit from toc -->
 1. [AMOUNT\_IS\_ZERO](#amount_is_zero)
 2. [POOL\_MEMBER\_DOES\_NOT\_EXIST](#pool_member_does_not_exist)